If you're reading this while sneezing and rubbing your eyes, you're not the only one.

 Poor air quality a driving force

-Climatic conditions, with poor air quality delivered by pollution and dust, are often worse in warmer weather.
+Poor air quality due to pollution and dust is often worse in warmer weather.

-An air quality index indicates environmental pollutants, and how safe it is for people to go outside, particularly those with chronic respiratory conditions, the elderly and young children.
+The air quality index combines measurements of five environmental pollutants to rate how safe it is to go outside, particularly for people with chronic respiratory conditions, and the more vulnerable such as the elderly and young children.

 An AQI green reading of 0-50 is considered safe, whereas colours from yellow, orange and red show the air is getting more polluted and can impact existing breathing problems.

-A purple reading of 201-300 AQI is seen as very unhealthy, while the most dangerous rating is coloured maroon and has an ACI reading of more than 300, where outdoor exertion should be avoided.
+A purple reading of 201-300 AQI is very unhealthy, while the most dangerous rating of more than 300 (maroon) means outdoor exertion should be avoided by everyone.

-Dr Kiran Kumar Rai, head of paediatrics at Burjeel Day Surgery Centre, Reem Island, said regular maintenance of air-conditioning units can help to reduce symptoms of poor air quality inside homes.
+Dr Kiran Kumar Rai, head of paediatrics at Burjeel Day Surgery Centre, Reem Island, said regular maintenance of air-conditioning units can help to reduce symptoms indoors.

-“The main allergies at this time of year are caused by air conditioning, particularly in children who are spending more time indoors,” he said.
+“The main allergies [during the summer] are caused by air conditioning, particularly in children who are spending more time indoors,” he said.

 “If there is fungal mould, particularly in the AC ducts at home or in the office, it will cause a reaction so they should be cleaned regularly.”

-Hisham Jaber, co-founder of The Healthy Home, a company cleaning air-conditioning systems in the UAE said summer is typically a busy time of year.
+Hisham Jaber, co-founder of The Healthy Home, a company cleaning air-conditioning systems in the UAE said summer is a busy time.

 “Dust particles and other debris accumulate in the AC filters over time.